 NGR: 69192, 87189

-There were six schools in the parish of Glenbeigh– Glenbeigh, Curraheen and Leitir, Bunglash, Bohesill and Shanacashel.
-One of these schools, Bunglash National School, is located at the western end of Lough Carragh and still stands though it is now disused.
+There were six schools in the parish of Glenbeigh: Glenbeigh, Curraheen and Leitir, Bunglash, Bohesill and Shanacashel.
+One of these schools, Bunglash National School, is at the western end of Lough Carragh and still stands, though it is now disused.

 It is a detached, two-room national school built in 1873.
-The form of the building is somewhat unique, or at least does not appear to be one of the easily recognisable ‘to-plan’ designs distributed by the Office of Public Works during the latter part of the 20th century.
+The form of the building is somewhat unique, or at least does not appear to be one of the easily recognisable ‘to-plan’ designs distributed by the OPW during the latter part of the twentieth century.
 It is a T-plan building with a hipped roof to the west, and a projecting gabled roof to the east with a date plaque located high on the gable end.
-Today, the modern pebble-dash has been painted a sober, almost vomit-inducing off -yellow colour, and I wonder what the underlying original brick and stonework must look like.
+Today, the roughcast render has been painted a sober, off -white colour, with portions of the underlying brickwork around the openings being visible where the deteriorating render has fallen away.

-Handsome and sturdy six-over-nine sliding sash windows allowed plenty of light and hte mountainous views into the into the classrooms, though much of the glazing has been broken.
+Handsome and sturdy six-over-nine sliding sash windows allowed plenty of light and the mountainous views into the classrooms, though much of the glazing has been broken.

-The building is in good condition considering it is about 144 years old.
-Inside there is still some of the old school furniture including school desks and shelving.
-Most remarkably, many of the old text books that were used.
-I don’t know when the building went out of use as a school, but given that I recognise many of the books that are scattered about the floor, I’m guessing that children were still being taught here in the 1990s at least.
+The building is in good condition, considering it is over 140 years old.
+Inside, there is still some of the old school furniture, including school desks and shelving, most remarkably, many of the old textbooks that were used.
+Judging from the many books scattered about the fl oor, it seems likely that children were still being taught here in the 1990s at least

 The walls of the classrooms include poster rails.
 Quite often these do not survive as the building begins to rot, but at Bunglash they are intact, and in the corner of the classroom, a map of Ireland still hangs.
 The maps shows nearby Lough Carragh and the old, now-disused railway line.